Sand dunes and sunrise on Cumberland Island, Georgia

 Explore Georgia's Cumberland Island to witness the beauty of natural wilderness and historical intrigue.

-Cumberland is one of the largest undeveloped barrier islands along the Georgia coast.
+Cumberland Island is one of the largest undeveloped barrier islands along the Georgia coast.
 The National Park Service protects almost 36,000 acres of the island, including miles of unspoiled beaches.

-Three Ways to Experience Cumberland Island
+Three ways to experience Cumberland Island

 Father and son riding on the Cumberland Island Ferry.
 Photo by @camdenlifestyle